 Exam 1:

-• To complete this examination, the student will write three essays totaling 45 pages responding to questions drawn from a list of six questions or more.
-The questions will be designed to elicit thinking from the student that places the two lists in conversation with each other.
+- To complete this exam, the student will write two essays totaling 30 double-spaced pages (15 double-spaced pages each) following either Chicago or MLA style guidelines.
+Each essay will respond to a question drawn from a list of at least four questions designed to elicit thinking critical writing from the student and to place the two Lists One and Two in conversation with each other.

-• The student will have one week to complete this examination.
+- The student will have ten days to complete this part of the written comprehensive examination.

 General Instructions for the Written Comprehensive Exam 1.